jamesaud/earthquake-detector-9000/README.md

 The code in main is configured to write to the folder for visualization.

 ## Tests

 There are some tests written:

 https://github.com/jamesaud/earthquake-detector-9000/tree/master/tests

+## Installation

+Install from requirements.txt.
+There's currently an issue that not everything is listed on Conda's servers, so some of the requirements will be needed to be installed via Pip.

+Need to format the requirement.txt as an environment.yml file to make it easier to install the requirements.

 ## Notes